How to create effective poll questions: A short guide for HR, marketers and customer service experts

 Poll questions during live events (Webinars/Discussions)

 Webinars and discussions can be powerful tools, but sometimes keeping your audience engaged throughout can be a challenge.
 Here’s where live polls come in!
 These interactive questions are like a shot of energy for your event, boosting engagement and providing real-time insights – all in one go.
+To ensure your audience experiences smooth, uninterrupted interaction, it’s important to consider YouTube bitrate and resolution settings, as all of these can impact the quality of your live stream and overall engagement.

 Poll questions to get customer feedback